RoeiB7/Courtpool/README.md

 * [Future scope](#future-scope)

 ## Description
+Courtpool app is a tennis players match maker fully built on Android Studio with Java.\
+I used Firebase for authentication, database and storage.\
 This app will simply match you your next tennis patner, Just create your tennis profile and you are good to go!

 ## Technologies
 Project is created with: